Frequently Asked Questions

 The cost of the FID is $100 unless you are of 70 years of age.
 Over 70 and the cost is free.
 Under 18 years of age the cost is $25.
 The license is valid for 6 years.

-The License To Carry firearms card has two categories, Class A and B.
+The License To Carry firearms card is one license, Class A.